-If time is short, print and cut out strips of simple sugars using Teacher Resource 2, then jump to Step 7.
+If time is short, print and cut out strips of simple sugars using Teacher Resource 2, then jump to Step 7, or complete as a teacher demonstration.

 - 5. Once flat, have students cut the paper into squares (Figure 2). - Lastly, have students snip the corners off the top and bottom of each square to create connected 6-sided shapes to represent single-ring sugars such as glucose (Figure 3).
 Be careful to leave the midsection intact.